TheValiant/valiantdocker/README.md

 # valiantdocker
 ### A Linux based docker container containing valgrind and other usefull tools not installed by default.
-#### Mainly usefull for running valgrind in 42 lab computers, which can then be used to test for memory leaks.

 ## Installation
 Run the following command to automatically download the script and install the docker image.